TelerikTeamBasilisk/StockWatch/README.md

 JavaScript Applications | Team "Basilisk" | Business Application

 ### StockWatch Application
 This application was created as part of the teamwork assignment for the course JavaScript Application (April 2017) at Telerik Academy by Team 'Basilisk'.
 The application gathers real time financial information from various sources and presents it to the user in a concise manner.
 StockWatch provides data for all stocks included in the [NASDAQ Company List](http://www.nasdaq.com/screening/company-list.aspx).
 This includes companies listed on [NASDAQ](http://www.nasdaq.com/), [NYSE](https://www.nyse.com/index) and AMEX.
-Real time and historical stock data are downloaded form [Yahoo Finance](https://finance.yahoo.com/) and [Google Finance](https://www.google.com/finance).
+Real time and historical stock data are downloaded form [Yahoo Finance](https://finance.yahoo.com/).
 The source of the financial news is [Bloomberg](https://www.bloomberg.com/), but they are provided via [News API](https://newsapi.org).

 The application is to be further developed by adding features like
 * Provide news about the industry and companies chosen by user